Canada and U.S. relations

 More from this show

-Canada has a new Prime Minster.
-Mark Carney, the former head of the Bank of Canada, announced that he was running in the 2025 Liberal Party of Canada leadership election.
+Canada has a new Prime Minster, Mark Carney, the former head of the Bank of Canada.
+Carney announced he was running in the 2025 Liberal Party of Canada leadership election.
 Carney won on the first ballot with over 85.9% of the vote, making him the leader of the Liberal Party.
-He succeeded Prime Minister Justin Trudeau who stepped down.
+He succeeded Prime Minister Justin Trudeau, who recently stepped down.

 In addition, the Trump Administration has placed 25% tariffs on aluminum and lumber.
 A snap election is expected to be called as Carney is not a true elected Prime Minister.

 Another part of Canada and Arizona’s relationship is the tourist attraction and “snowbird” community.
-Williamson said that when it gets to be -20 degrees Celsius, Canadians visit the U.S. for a bit and Arizona is a popular destination.
-There is also no penalty for Canadians that stay 30 days or longer in the U.S., according to Williamson.
+Williamson said when it gets to be -20 degrees Celsius, Canadians visit the U.S. for a bit, and Arizona is a popular destination.
+There is also no penalty for Canadians staying 30 days or longer in the U.S., according to Williamson.

-He said that the biggest hit to Canada, tariff-wise, would be on the automobile industry of Canada.
+He said the biggest hit to Canada, tariff-wise, would be on the automobile industry of Canada.

-Glenn Williamson.
-Founder & CEO, Canada Arizona Business Council
+Glenn Williamson, Founder and CEO, Canada Arizona Business Council

 Subscribe to Arizona PBS Newsletters